npick001/Airsim_MSIM_Capstone/docs/Setup.md

 Networking Requirements (must allow through firewall):
 - TCP Port: 4560
 - UDP Control Ports: 14540, 14580
+- Get your WSL IP from an elevated command prompt by ```ipconfig``` looking for ipv4 for Windows Subsystem for Linux.
+Replace the LocalHostIp with this Ip address or else windows will not know where to listen for the SITL data.

 Example PX4 SITL _settings.json_ file:
 ```